Ending Veteran Homelessness

 Here are a few examples of things you can do:

 - Educate yourself and others.
 Learn and share as much as you can about veteran homelessness – the causes, its impact, and solutions.
 Visit with homeless veteran service providers.
-Contact your mayor’s office for a list of providers, or search the National Coalition for Homeless Veterans database.
+Contact your local municipality’s office for a list of providers, or search the National Coalition for Homeless Veterans database.

 - Make a donation to your local homeless veteran service provider.
 You can donate money or contact them to find out if they need specific items for their programs or for the veterans themselves.